udacity/CarND-Term1-Starter-Kit/README.md

         - Mac (CPU)
         - Windows (CPU)
     - pros:
+        - platform agnostic
-        - platform agnostic; allows you to develop in the exact same way regardless of OS or whether you are local or remote
+            - allows you to develop in the exact same way regardless of OS or whether you are local or remote
         - GPU support
         - AWS support
     - cons:
         - more challenging to use
+        - newer technology
-        - newer technology; less community support
+            - less community support